basp/hack/README.md

 The IL features function calls and returns and proper stack management.
 This will compile to Hack assembly which can be executed using the Hack computer simulator which is provided.

 ## The killer app
-The main use case for this thing is to provide a computer *that can be instantiated* at will at runtime by code if ncecessary.
+The main use case for this thing is to provide a computer *that can be instantiated* at will at runtime by code if necessary.
 In other words, it is a computer that can be instanted by a host programming language as part of its normal operating routine.
+This computer can then be used to perform all kinds of dynamic operations that would otherwise be non-trivial to program in the host operating language.

 This computer will then be used to perform various sequences of instructions that are stored in a database that is made available by the server context in which these programs will run.
 By running in a well defined context and having a well defined specification of operations it's possible to limit the programs an more importantly - guard against - the possibility that they will monopolize the server and therefor hamper accessibility for other users (what is commonly known as a DOS or DDOS attack).